 Perry Research Scholars Institute

-Students in grades 8-10 may apply for the Perry Research Scholars Institute (PRSI), a two-week residential summer academic program.
+Students completing grade 8, 9, or 10 may apply for the Perry Research Scholars Institute (PRSI), a two-week residential summer academic program.
 PRSI students experience first-hand the wide variety of research that takes place at a research intensive university.

 Secondary Student Training Program

-Students in grades 10-11 may apply for the Secondary Student Training Program (SSTP), a five and one-half-week residential summer research program.
-SSTP students conduct research in University research groups under the guidance of a faculty mentor.
+Students completing grade 10 or 11 may apply for the Secondary Student Training Program (SSTP), a five and one-half-week residential summer research program.
+SSTP students conduct research in university research groups under the guidance of a faculty mentor.
 Students earn 3 s.h. of academic credit.
 Visit the SSTP website to learn more about the program, including eligibility and application.

 BBC:1000 Bucksbaum Academy Second-Year Seminar1 s.h.